georgeOsdDev/react-draggable-tab/README.md

    * `tabCloseIcon`: base `span` element of close icon
    * `tabCloseIconOnHover`: base `span` element of close icon when hover

+  * `containerStyle`: style object which will be apply to container of rendered tab.

 ### `Tabs`